 Rolling Resistance Test Results

 At lower air pressures, the performance of the Rubino Pro Speed isn't as impressive as at the higher end of the pressure range.
-At air pressures lower than 80-90 psi, the performance of the Speed falls apart and it gets overtaken by the previously mentioned competitors.
+At air pressures of less than 80-90 psi, the performance of the Speed falls apart, and it gets overtaken by the previously mentioned competitors.
 When using this tire, it's important to keep the pressure up.
 Maximum air pressure is 130 psi, which is slightly higher than most other 25 mm tires.

 Puncture Resistance Test Results